Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

        pch = 19, cex = .4)
 abline(0,1)
 ```
-Also check genomic inflation factor to get a sense of how well the model has accounted for confounding factors in the data:
+QQ-plot looks good!
+Also check genomic inflation factor (GIF) to get a sense of how well the model has accounted for confounding factors in the data:
 ```
 pv$gif
 ```
 An appropriately calibrated set of tests will have a GIF of around 1, so these values look good.
 Next, we can check to see how applying the GIF to the pvalues changes the pvalue distribution for each env variable.
-In each case, we should see GIF-adjusted histogram looking flatter, with a peak for smaller pvalues (near zero):
+In each case, we should see GIF-adjusted histogram looking generally flatter, with a peak for smaller pvalues (at the left hand side of the plot, near zero):
 ```
 hist(pv$pvalue[,1], main="Unadjusted p-values bio_4")
 hist(pv$calibrated.pvalue[,1], main="GIF-adjusted p-values bio_4")